benjackson3811/yachtclub/README.md

 - [Gitpod Repository](https://gitpod.io/): An online integrated development environment (IDE) used for developing and testing the Yacht Club project.
 - [Heroku](https://dashboard.heroku.com/apps): A cloud platform that enables deployment and hosting of web applications.
 Heroku was used for deploying the Yacht Club project to a live server.
 - [Balsamiq](https://balsamiq.com/): A wireframing tool for creating mockups and prototypes of the Yacht Club website.
-- [DrawSQL]:https://drawsql.app/ - software is a platform used to create, visualize and collaborate on your database entity relationship diagrams
+- [DrawSQL](https://drawsql.app/) - software is a platform used to create, visualize and collaborate on your database entity relationship diagrams
 - [Google Fonts](https://fonts.google.com/): An open-source fonts used for typography on the Yacht Club website.
 - [Font Awesome](https://fontawesome.com/): A library of free  icons to the Yacht Club website.
 - [logo.com](logo.com): used to create the business logo.
-- [Wikipedia] (https://www.wikipedia.org/) - used for the description of a yacht club.
+- [Wikipedia](https://www.wikipedia.org/) - used for the description of a yacht club.
 - [Cloudinary](https://cloudinary.com/): A cloud-based media management platform used for storing and serving images in the Yacht Club project.
 - [freepik.com](https://www.freepik.com/): Website with Millions of Free Graphic Resources